alrik11es/nano-php/README.md

-in this examples we didn't specify a `result` from the returning value, the absence of a result means _"do this, ignore what happens"_. in `nanoPHP` the returning value receives always two arguments:
+in this examples we didn't specify a `result` from the returning value, the absence of a result means _"do this, ignore what happens"_. in `nanoPHP` the returning value is a stdClass directly from the couchDB JSON result

-* `err` - the error, if any
-* `body` - the http _response body_ from couchdb, if no error.
-  json parsed body, binary for non json responses

 a simple but complete example is: